Study U.S. Tax

 What is required to receive a Certificate of Completion?

-To earn a Certificate of Completion, students must:
+To earn a Certificate of Completion for the full course, students must:

 Does completion of the course result in a professional license?